Laurel, Cole featured on 'Home Town'

-Meridian native Joseph (Joe) Cole will make his deput in front of a camera Sunday night when he appears on the HGTV television series “Home Town.”
+Meridian native Joseph (Joe) Cole will make his debut in front of a camera Sunday night when he appears on the HGTV television series “Home Town."

 Cole, who graduated from Meridian High School in 2001, continued his education at Mississippi State where he received a degree in electrical engineering.
 In 2006 he began a career with Mississippi Power, the same company his father, David Cole had retired from after 30 years.